 LSU and Cal State Fullerton are tied with 18 appearances.
 Skip Bertman turned LSU into a national power, while Augie Garrido kept the Titans relevant for three decades, winning a title in each of the 1970s, 1980s, and 1990s.
 Arizona has made 17 appearances in Omaha, winning 43 games, the fifth-most all-time.
 Stanford, highlighted by a run of five straight College World Series appearances from 1999-2003, has gone 16 times, winning 40 games along the way.

-Mississippi State, Northern Colorado, and Oklahoma round out the programs that have made double-digit appearances with 10 apiece.
+Arkansas is heading back to Omaha in 2019 for the second-straight year as well.
+The Razorbacks join Northern Colorado and Oklahoma to round out the programs that have made double-digit appearances with 10 apiece.
 The Bulldogs were the most recent, a member of last year’s Omaha Eight in TD Ameritrade Park.
 Of the three, only Oklahoma has converted its trips into a national title.

 (*All numbers courtesy of the official College World Series record book at NCAA.org.)